-Entrepreneurship & Closely-Held Business - WILL BE OFFERED AGAIN IN SUMMER 2019
+Entrepreneurship & Closely-Held Enterprises - WILL BE OFFERED AGAIN IN SUMMER 2019

 This certificate is open to anyone who has educational or employment experience in management or small business.